tanvi009/Statistics_Questions/README.md

 **Note:** t-test is also a method to compare the samples.
 When we have only two samples, t-test and ANOVA give the same results.
 However, using a t-test would not be reliable in cases where there are more than 2 samples.
 If we conduct multiple t-tests for comparing more than two samples, it will have a compounded effect on the error rate of the result.

+There are few assumptions which must be fulfilled before using ANOVA:

+1. The populations from where samples have been drawn should follow a normal distribution.
+2. The samples have been selected randomly and independently.
+3. Each group should have common variance i.e. should be homoscedastic i.e. the variability in the dependent variable values within different groups is equal.

 Hypothesis considered in ANOVA is:
 Null Hypothesis (𝐻0): 𝜇1 = 𝜇2 = 𝜇3 = ⋯ = 𝜇𝑐
 Alternative Hypothesis (𝐻𝑎): At least one population mean is different from the rest.